uclab-potsdam/inflect/README.md

 - `/src`: Libraries and fonts — you can ignore this one
 - `/vis`: Vega-Lite specs and datasets for each chart

-`/img` and `/vis` house the images and visualizations for your data story as well as the interfaces with which to inflect them.
+`/img` and `/vis` house the images and visualizations included in your data story, and the interfaces with which to inflect them.

 ### Story files